Darklg/ProjectInstaller/README.md

 ## How to Install :

-- Clone anywhere in your dev folder this repository.
+- Clone this repository anywhere in your dev folder.
 - Create a config file like this :

 ```